Best F(r)iends: Release

+Reception

 Critical response

 Drew Fortune of Vanity Fair said it "could be the film you never knew you needed".
 Ben Pearson of /Film gave the film 3.5/10, writing, "The rating is almost totally meaningless: those who are curious about this aren't going to let any rating stop them from seeking it out, and frankly, that's the way it should be.
 Though I personally didn't care much for it, I can easily imagine some of you going wild for this unusual reunion.
 For comparison's sake, I'd give The Room a 1 out of 10, so make of that what you will."
 Writing for Film Threat, Matthew Passantino gave the film a grade of "D" and said, "Tone deaf at almost every turn...
 Best F(r)iends won't have the same legs as The Room but could offer a night of fun with some of your closest f(r)iends.
 It's terrible.
 Try and see it."
-Jake Pesaruk of Vue Weekly gave it 3/5 stars, writing that it is difficult to critique Tommy Wiseau films because of his paradoxical appeal, but film allows Wiseau to "flex his acting prowess".
+Jake Pesaruk of Vue Weekly gave it 3/5 stars, writing that it is difficult to critique Tommy Wiseau films because of his paradoxical appeal, but the film allows Wiseau to "flex his acting prowess".
 The A.V.
 Club's Nathan Rabin praised Best F(r)iends' making "smart use of its stars' idiosyncratic talents", saying it "suggests there's no such thing as a bad actor... only actors badly used.
 Best F(r)iends makes inspired use of Wiseau by drawing extensively on both his onscreen history with Sestero and their offscreen friendship, a curious bond documented for posterity."

-Volume One has a Rotten Tomatoes score of 45%, based on reviews from 10 critics.
+Volume One has a Rotten Tomatoes score of 42%, based on reviews from 12 critics, and an average rating 4/10.